jose-elias-alvarez/null-ls.nvim/README.md

 ## Tests

 The test suite includes unit and integration tests and depends on plenary.nvim.
-Run `make test` in the root of the project to run the suite.
+Run `make test` in the root of the project to run the suite or `FILE=filename_spec.lua make test-file` to test an individual file.

 ## TODO